databrary/www/databrary/input/pages/community/board.md

 :	University of Southern California

 [Yann LeCun](http://yann.lecun.com/)
+: Director of AI Research, Facebook
-:	Silver Professor of the Courant Institute of Mathematical and Computer Sciences :	New York University
+:	Silver Professor of the Courant Institute of Mathematical and Computer Sciences : Founding Director of the NYU Center for Data Science :	New York University

 [Felice Levine](http://www.aera.net/AboutAERA/WhoWeAre/ExecutiveDirectorofAERA/tabid/11378/Default.aspx)